-4.3 Depositional Environments
+4.3 DEPOSITIONAL ENVIRONMENTS

 Similar to land archaeology, archaeologists working underwater must first understand the environmental factors which affect the cultural deposits before they can adequately interpret them in anthropological and/or historical terms.
 Any management decision involving shipwreck sites must first consider the benthic environments which affect the physical condition of the hull structure and associated artifacts.
 (Mathewson, 1991).
-Four major benthic habitats define varying depositional characteristics along the Keys: (Marszaiek, n.d.; Shinn, 1989)
+Four major benthic habitats define varying depositional characteristics along the Keys as defined in: